nmnobre/DefElement/pages/de-rham.md

 \xrightarrow{\nabla\cdot}
 L^2
 $$
+We say this sequence is exact since the range (or image) of each of the differential operators coincides with the null space (or kernel) of the next operator in the sequence.
+We also note the last map is a surjection.

 A set of four finite elements \(\mathcal{V}_0\) to \(\mathcal{V}_3\) forms a discrete de Rham complex if the following commutative diagram holds,